TheMiNuS/openwisp-system-management/README.md

 ### Reboot Function.
 #### Function's Description.
-Two sources of reboot possible, System-Management variables or presence of the file /tmp/reboot.request __For external reboot source__
+Two sources of reboot possible, System-Management variables or presence of the file /tmp/reboot.request
+__For external reboot source__
 Just do a 'touch /tmp/reboot.request' in one of your script or task.
 __OpenWisP reboot source__
 As it's a list, multiple reboot sources can be possible with an individual order number for each.
-Order number is just compared and if different reboot will be executed.
-If you want to launch again an already executed reboot task, just change the reboot order value (can be text or number).
+Order number is just compared and if different reboot will be executed.If you want to launch again an already executed reboot task, just change the reboot order value (can be text or number).
-Reboot odrer variable name:     Reboot_Order_[name of the reboot task]
+* Reboot odrer variable name:     Reboot_Order_[name of the reboot task]
 #### Function's JSON controll structure.
 	"system-management": [
 	{